Get in Touch

 Lab : Writing controller scripts that produce HTML reports

-After completing this module, students will be able to:
+Upon completing this module, participants will be equipped to:

-• Describe controller scripts.
+• Explain controller scripts.

-• Write controller scripts that produce reports.
+• Author controller scripts that generate reports.

 Module 4: Handling script errors